FitHanuSpecialSubject/GA-Application-Java/documents/stable-matching.md

 The structure of a preference list typically involves a mapping where each entity is associated with an ordered list of other entities, ranked according to its preference.

-Here's a code snippet illustrating a basic structure for a `PreferenceList`:
+Here's a code snippet illustrating a basic structure for a `PreferenceList` (For illustrating purposes only):

 ```java
 public class PreferenceList {